naffnuff/CppGuidelines/CppGuidelines.md

 * *See:*  Function overloading

 ## Integer types
-Use only int of the built-in integer types
+Use only int of the built-in integer types.
 * *Reason:* The built-in integer types are not standardized.
 If there is need for a certain size, use the definitions from `stdint.h`, such as `int64_t`.

 Avoid unsigned unless that is the required behavior (bitfields and modulo overflow).
 In particular, do not use unsigned to assert that a variable is non-negative.
-* *Reason:* Underflow of unsigned integers will easily lead to errors.
+* *Reason:* Underflow of unsigned integers will easily cause errors.

 Prefer iterators and range-based for loops to indexing and size comparisons.
 * *Reason:* The `std` library uses the unsigned type `size_t` for all their containers (many think this is a mistake).
 Comparing signed and unsigned integers leads to tricky problems.
 Also, there is a clearer expression of intent and better encapsulation with iterators and range-based for loops.